Templated Outputs

 Configuring a Destination

+You can also specify a template for export with a Destination connection.
 Simply go to the Connections page in Kolena, create or edit an existing Destination, and set your template as the “Fill Template” under the “Export Options” section.

 Advanced